We look at the five golden rules for designing the perfect kitchen for entertaining

 Before the extensive renovation, this kitchen was at the opposite end of the house, completely hidden away from the living areas.
 “We moved it to the front of the house, utilising the dead space that had been an old covered patio,” explains interior designer Sarah Watermeyer.
-“As a result we managed to include wonderful garden views, and the kitchen now has an easy connection to the indoor and outdoor living spaces.”

 2 GATHER ROUND THE ISLAND

-Designed by Sarah, the stained oak island has a gas hob, stainless steel bar insets for hot pots, and sets of deep pot drawers on the window-facing side.
+The stained oak island has a gas hob, stainless steel bar insets for hot pots, and sets of deep pot drawers on the window-facing side.
 “A spacious central island is a must-have for entertaining,” adds Janette Smit of Benton Furniture who manufactured and installed the kitchen.
 “It creates a relaxed atmosphere, doubles up as useful storage and provides extra seating space.”

 3 ADD MULTI-TASKING LIGHTING

 “Try to avoid putting all your lighting on one grid,” suggests Sarah, “as this means you’ll have only ‘bright’ or ‘dim’ and nothing in between.”
 Sarah added task lighting above the hob which allows for working without shadows.
-She then included lights on dimmers above the counters and the fridge which allow for ambience for evening parties.
+Then she included lights on dimmers above the counters and the fridge which allow for ambience for evening parties.
 “As the central island and table are parallel to each other, we chose not to repeat any pendant lights above the table.”
 Here’s how you can design a kitchen lighting scheme to transform the space completely.

 4 DOUBLE UP ON APPLIANCES